Professor-G/MicroLIA/docs/source/Examples.rst

 .. code-block:: python

-   model.plot_conf_matrix()
+   model.plot_conf_matrix(k_fold=10)

-When using the XGBoost classifier, the class labels are automatically converted to numerical representations, to override these numerical labels for visualization purposes we can input an accompanying ``data_y`` labels list as followws (**Note that if the ``csv_file`` argument was used to load the data, the data_y argument when plotting the confusion matrix is automatically set to the dataframe column names, and thus the below steps are only necessary if you wish to overwrite the default column names (for publication)**):
+When using the XGBoost classifier, the class labels are automatically converted to numerical representations, to override these numerical labels for visualization purposes we can input an accompanying ``data_y`` labels list as followws (**Note that if the ``csv_file`` argument was used to load the data, the data_y argument when plotting the confusion matrix is automatically set to the dataframe column names, and thus the below steps are only necessary if you wish to overwrite the default column names or if the data arrays were loaded manually.**):

 .. code-block:: python